bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/epigenomics/module4_lab.md

 wget -i trackList.txt
 ```

-* Convert the bigbeds using the UCSC set of tools.
+* Convert the bigbed using the UCSC set of tools.
 It is available as a CVMFS module.
 For this example, we will convert and use only one of the files, **S005HDH1.H3K27ac.ppqt_macs2_v2.20130819.bb**.

 ```
 module load mugqic/ucsc/20140212